 We will only issue Series B notes in exchange for Series A notes that you timely and properly tender.
-Therefore, you should timely tender the Series A notes and carefully follow the instructions on tendering such Series A notes.
+Therefore, you should allow sufficient time to ensure timely delivery of the Series A notes and you should carefully follow the instructions on how to tender your Series A notes.
 Neither we nor the exchange agent is required to tell you of any defects or irregularities with respect to your tender of Series A notes.